MichaelPatzer/ReCrystal/README.md

 by Michael Patzer

 ## 🔍 About ReCrystal?
-ReCrystal is a Python-based tool for quantum crystallographic refinement based on periodic DFT wave functions.
+ReCrystal is a python3-based tool for quantum crystallographic refinement based on periodic DFT wave functions.
 The program combines CRYSTAL17/23 calculations with multipole refinement via XD2024 and enables a realistic description of the electron density in molecular solids.

 ## ✨New features in the current version (2025)